sendsmaily/Sendsmaily-Sync-for-Magento/README.md

-# Sendsmaily Sync for Magento
+# Smaily Email Marketing And Automation
 A [Magento](http://magento.com/ "eCommerce Software & eCommerce Platform Solutions | Magento") extension that allows you to export newsletter subscribers from your Magento administration interface to [Sendsmaily](https://sendsmaily.com/ "Sendsmaily").

 **NOTE!** One of the most noticeable shortcoming of the extension is that it allows only one-way synchronization, i.e. subscribers can **only** be exported from Magento to Sendsmaily.
 It will be addressed in the next major version, after Sendsmaily has added the capability for data export through the API.